Alignak-monitoring-contrib/alignak-backend/docs/resources/configuser.rst

 ``service_notifications_enabled``: If unset, this user will never receive any notification when a problem is detected for an host/service he is linked to.

+.. _user-skill_level:

+``skill_level``: This field is the user's skill level.
+It is used by the Web User Interface to display more or less advanced information.
+Each property in the backend data models may have its own skill level and it will be displayed it the user's skill level is greater than or equal.
+As default, the skill level is 0 and the property will be displayed.

 .. _user-tags:

 ``tags``: List of tags for this element.
-Currently, only the used templates appear in the tags list.
-Will be improved feature...
+Intended to set tags by the Web UI

 .. _user-token: